 Assessment tests are for determining whether the learner got the correct answer.
-When you write tests, think about the types of common errors that a student often makes, and include tests for these conditions.
+When you write tests, think about the types of common errors that a learner often makes, and include tests for these conditions.
 The following examples illustrate some of the more common conditions to consider in writing assessments.
-The examples include suggestions for the messages to provide to students as output after the tests run.
+The examples include suggestions for the messages to provide to learners as output after the tests run.

 Example problems from MathWorks® staff are provided to help you write problems and assessments.
 These example problems illustrate good practices for authoring problems and creating assessments to test the accuracy of leaner submissions.